Kommune-CSIRT-org/Log4J-Scanner/README.md

 All data is written to a temp file which can be extracted and reviewed for analysis, `/tmp/kcsirtFindScan.txt`.

 The command has to be run with sudo privileges in order to list all files.

-### Python
-Python program which performs the same task as the "windowsSearch.ps1" powershell script, but does not look inside packaged JAR files.
-It is written in Python3 and tested on v3.10.1 and 3.8.

-It can be run with and without arguments.
-Without arguments, `python ./main.py`, is will scan `C:` or `/` dependent on OS.
-It can be supplied with a set of arguments, eg. `python ./main.py "ABSOLUTE PATH" "ABSOLUTE PATH"` where each argument is a path to the root of a folder you want to scan.
-In order to ensure access, it has to be run with sudo.

-The log is written to `C:\Windows\Temp\kcsirtLog4jPythonScanner.log` or `/tmp/kcsirt/Log4jPythonScanner.log`.